-翰 Add Transform Claim Rule Wizard X
+翰 Add Transform Claim Rule Wizard ×

 Select Rule Template

 Steps Choose Rule Type Select the template for the claim rule that you want to create from the following list.
 The description provides details about each claim rule template.

 Configure Claim Rule Claim rule template: Pass Through or Filter an Incoming Claim Claim rule template description: Using the Pass Through or Filter an Incoming Claim rule template you can pass through all incoming claims with a selected claim type.
-You can also filter the values of incoming claims with a selected claim type.
 You can use this rule template to create a rule that will send all incoming group claims.
 You can also use this rule to send only UPN claims that end with "@fabrikam".
 Multiple claims with the same claim type may be emitted from this rule.
-Sources of incoming claims, click Help.
+Sources of incoming claims vary based on the rules being edited.
+For more information on the sources of incoming claims, click Help.
 Tell me more about this rule template

 < Previous N ext > Cancel H elp